Updated April 13, 2023

 Introduction to Kubernetes Kubectl

 Kubernetes kubectl provides us a command-line interface to interact with Kubernetes clusters.
-It can be installed on any machines or workstation so that we can manage our Kubernetes cluster remotely.
+It can be installed on any machine or workstation so that we can manage our Kubernetes cluster remotely.
 We can manage multiple clusters using ‘use-context’ command from the same machine or workstation.
 It is also known as ‘Kube Control’.
 We can manage nodes in the cluster such as draining node for maintenance, update taint on a node, etc. Whenever we run kubectl command it looks for the kubeconfig file in $HOME/.kube folder.

 Syntax and Parameters of Kubernetes Kubectl

 let’s understand each component of the syntax:

 - command: it defines what action or operation we want to perform on any object or resource of the cluster like get, describe, delete, etc.

 - type: it defines on what type of resource we want to perform the action like pods, deployments, services, etc. We can use singular, plural or abbreviated forms, for example, to list a pod we can use type as pod, pods or pod.
 It is also case-insensitive.